kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-operations.md

 #### Notes:

 To create or update a record, the entity ID (`entityId`) must be specified in the JSON body.
-Cell timestamps are optional and if not specified, will be specified by the server.
+Cell timestamps are optional (if not specified, the server will set the cell timestamps to the time at which it creates or updates the record).
 To avoid a heavy return payload, only a reference to the newly created/updated resource will be returned.

-The writer_schema field was recently introduced in KijiREST 0.5.0.
-This is required to ensure that data returned by the server can be modified and sent back.
-In Kiji, there are two representations of the writer schema:
+The writer_schema field ensures that data returned by the server can be modified and sent back.
+In Kiji, there are two representations of the writer
+schema:

 1. __JSON__ - This is standard JSON representation of an Avro schema.
 2. __Integer ID__ - This is the internal Kiji representation of the specified Avro schema.
 For cells